Guskyn13/Project_1_Hogwarts/README.md

 With this app, we promise that you will get a fair sorting of the class that will better suit you and here is how.

+Video!!!
+# add video here

+What we used!
+- Ruby
+- ActiveRecord - verison 6.0
+- Sinatra-activerecord - verison 2.0
+- SQLite3 - verison 1.4
+- TTY Prompt - verison 0.23.0

+Running this!
+If you would like to run this project locally, clone it and use: ruby runner.rb

 OUR FIRST STEPS
 - We began by creating our basic layout of files, installation of gems, and setting up our environment.
 - From there we began working in vertical slices to complete our code.